-Just set it up by following the screen prompt, except note that iCloud Drive only work compatible with Mac OS X 10.10 and latter (For Mac users).
-So if your Mac is still running an old Mac OS X version, upgrade to the latest Mac OS X El Capitan firstly.
+Just set it up by following the screen prompt, except note that iCloud Drive only works compatible with Mac OS X 10.10 and later (For Mac users).
+So if your Mac is still running an old Mac OS X version, upgrade to the latest Mac OS firstly.

-6) Place your finger or thumb on the Home Button to set up Touch ID or choose set up latter.
+6) Place your finger or thumb on the Home Button to set up Touch ID or choose set up later.

 7) Create a passcode.

 8) Set up iCloud Keychain.

 9) Use Siri or not.

 11) Choose how you would like to view iPhone as Standard or Zoomed.